-At Japan's first Western school, a seminary, set within Arima's territory, students were given a leading-edge education, with a special selection of the best and brightest foreign lecturers as capital.
+At Japan's first Western school, a seminary, set within Arima's territory, the best and brightest students studied latin, the classics, and music, with a special selection of foreign lecturers.

-In 1579, Father Valignano, who came to Japan on behalf of the Society of Jesus, was painfully aware of the difficulty of missionary work, as Japanese unique customs were an obstacle to their work.
+In 1579, Father Valignano, who came to Japan on behalf of the Society of Jesus, was painfully aware of the difficulty of missionary work, as Japan's unique customs were an obstacle to their work.
 Therefore, rather than forcing European culture on them, they instilled their plan of propagation while respecting the uniqueness of Japanese culture.
-In connection with that, he directed the foundation of the seminary (a secondary educational institution for monk training) in Arima and Azuchi leading to the first Western school that came into being in Japan, in Arima's territory.
+In connection with that, he directed the foundation of the seminary (an elementary educational institution for monk training) in Arima and Azuchi leading to the first Western school that came into being in Japan, in Arima's territory.

 In 1580, Arima's seminary was built beneath Hinoe Castle, it is said, foreign lecturers methodically taught Western studies of the Renaissance Period such as language instruction of Latin and other languages, religion, geography and so on.

 At first, the seminary, beneath Hinoe Castle, was also affected by Hideyoshi's order expelling Jesuit missionaries and so forth, and it was relocated to Hachirao in Arima's territory.
 In Hachirao, however, with painting and block printing instruction reaching its peak, and also with the necessity of missionary work, students were instructed in techniques at an extremely high degree.
 Accordingly, having students make reproductions of paintings brought from Rome, it is said they were so good that it was difficult to tell which the originals were.